volgau/redmine-theme-greenmine/README.md

 See it in action at [projects.volgau.com](http://projects.volgau.com)!

+## Features

+- It's green and reuses as much CSS from default theme as possible.
+- Contains some bugfixes which default theme don't.
+- Converts some fields to select2 (if select2 plugin is installed) for better usability.
+- Integrated sidebar toggler.

 ## Install and update

 In order to run shell commands provided below, replace `<redmine>` with actual Redmine install location and `<redmine_user>` with actual account name under which your Redmine is running.